 TABLE 2.
-Bioenergetics model runs to estimate the grams of fish consumed during the fall DSR and spring NRR Chinook Salmon emigrations.
-The date ranges for each model run, the assumed proportion of fish in the diet, and the total grams of fish consumed by an individual Northern Pikeminnow to maintain its body weight for a given season are shown.
+Estimated fish consumed by an individual Northern Pikeminnow to maintain its body weight during the fall DSR and spring NRR Chinook Salmon emigrations.
+Bioenergetic model results for each season include seven model runs that assume different percentages of fish in the diet.
 Northern Pikeminnow start and end weights were 598.7 and 430.7 g for the fall and spring seasons, respectively.